Delboy/EatMe/README.md

     5. Type ‘git clone’ and then paste the URL you copied.
 Press Enter.

     For more information on cloning check out the github documentation [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

+## Credits

+### Code

+ -  I learnt how to change the fields label inside forms from this thread on [stackoverflow.com](https://stackoverflow.com/questions/636905/django-form-set-label).

+ - I learnt how to reflect the active page in the navbar here on [tekshinobi.com](https://tekshinobi.com/setting-active-navbar-link-in-django-template/).

+ ### Media

+ - The hero image was taken from [coop.co.uk](https://www.coop.co.uk/recipes/earl-grey-poached-pears-with-ice-cream).
+ - All other food images were taken from [bbc.co.uk/food](https://www.bbc.co.uk/food).